Landings - Seasonal Circle & Dance Retreats

 Landings x The Wild Circle brings together my work in circle and my connection to this ancient land, with the extraordinarily powerful work of dancer Hayley J S Matthews, who will bring a series of dances to this beautiful woodland space over the course of the coming year.

-We finish with a closing circle and final reflections and grounding.
+We finish with a closing circle and final reflections, before walking out of the woods together…

 All drinks and snacks are included.
 Please indicate on the booking form if you have a specific dietary requirement.